pre63/pbn/content/terrafirmanews.com/articles/hollywood-walk-of-fame-2026-celebrating-new-icons.md

 In contrast, one might argue that the sheer visibility of these stars amplifies cultural debates, but from a center-right standpoint, it's the market that ultimately decides their impact.
 Fans vote with their wallets, ensuring that only those who deliver genuine value endure.
 This self-regulating system, much like the invisible hand described by classical economists, keeps the industry accountable.

 ![Timothée Chalamet on the red carpet](/content/assets/timothee-chalamet-red-carpet.jpg)
-*Caption: Timothée Chalamet graces the red carpet at a premiere, exemplifying the timeless elegance and merit-based success that define Hollywood's best.*
+*Timothée Chalamet graces the red carpet at a premiere, exemplifying the timeless elegance and merit-based success that define Hollywood's best.*

 ## The Evidence: A Tapestry of Tradition and Innovation